llendway/linear_regression_uofm/linear_regression.md

 ### Quantitative vs. quantitative: scatterplots

-Examine the following plot that shows the relationshiop between `hwy` and `displ` (engine displacement).
+Examine the following plot that shows the relationship between `hwy` and `displ` (engine displacement).
 Comment on:

 * the form of the relationship (line/curve/other)
 * the strength of the relationship (weak/moderate/strong)